-Before I personally volunteered at a crisis and emotional support helpline, I had very little understanding of what actually went on at such a center.
-I figured that the job had something to do with spending hours listening to people who were down on their luck and needed a little company or a bit of emotional support—and in many ways it was.
-But what struck me the most, besides the amount of callers who were oblivious to the fact that they were pedophiles, was how many "regular people" called in.
-I'm not sure what kind of person I expected to be using the hotline exactly—perhaps I was just naive—but so many of the people that I've talked to could have easily been a friend of mine or a member of my family.
+Before I personally volunteered at a crisis and emotional support helpline, I had very little understanding of what actually went on at such a centre.
+I figured that the job had something to do with spending hours listening to people who were down on their luck and needed a little company or a bit of emotional support – and in many ways it was.
+But what struck me the most, besides the amount of callers who were oblivious to the fact that they were paedophiles, was how many "regular people" called in.
+I'm not sure what kind of person I expected to be using the hotline exactly – perhaps I was just naive – but so many of the people that I've talked to could have easily been a friend of mine or a member of my family.

-The association I work for has dozens of centers across France.
-The one I am assigned to is housed in a small Parisian council flat made up of a kitchen, a bathroom and a sitting room that is decked out with a bunch of phones.
-A few of the center's 20 volunteers—or "listeners"—have been working there for more ten years.
-At a guess, the average age among listeners is about 30 years old and there are just as many men as there are women.
+The association I work for has dozens of centres across France.
+The one I am assigned to is housed in a small Parisian council flat made up of a kitchen, a bathroom and a sitting room that was decked out with a bunch of phones.
+A few of the centre's 20 volunteers – or "listeners" - have been working there for more ten years.
+At a guess, the average age among listeners is about 30-years old and there are just as many men as there are women.

-The first time I applied to work in that center I was rejected.
-In reality, it's quite complicated to get hired—the job requires a lot more than spare time and willingness.
+The first time I applied to work in that centre I was rejected.
+In reality, it's quite complicated to get hired – the job requires a lot more than spare time and willingness.
 The employers are also quite selective so as not to end up spending a load of time training people who simply seek to satisfy their curiosity or quickly ease their conscience and then just bail six months later.
-Successful candidates seem to come from quite a broad array of backgrounds: Some are psychology students working with loneliness, depression, and madness, while others simply think it's their calling to save people from whatever situation they have landed in.
+Successful candidates seem to come from quite a broad array of backgrounds: some are psychology students working with loneliness, depression and madness, while others simply think it's their calling to save people from whatever situation they have landed in.
 I've also wondered whether or not I was just a voyeur but, in the end, I assured myself that I was there for the right reasons.

 The association's rules strictly stipulate that the listener can never end the call, so I struggled to steer the conversation away from going round and round in circles.
 When that does happen, you are advised to try and convince the caller to hang up by saying things like: "If you agree, then I suggest that we leave it here for now."
 People often try to prolong things by negotiating for a few more minutes or asking for a particular volunteer, even though we are all completely anonymous.

-My second call was also strange—it was from a man who couldn't stomach the fact that his daughter was growing up.
+My second call was also strange – it was from a man who couldn't stomach the fact that his daughter was growing up.
 I later figured out that this was because she didn't want him to abuse her anymore.
 Those sorts of moments are quite difficult because we're supposed to listen to everyone.
 We're permitted to ask such people whether or not they know that what they are doing is punishable by law, but nothing else.
-We can't adopt any sort of moralizing attitude or antagonize the caller, no matter the severity of their actions.
+We can't adopt any sort of moralising attitude or antagonise the caller, no matter the severity of their actions.

-Every three weeks, we have a meeting—supervised by professional psychologists—where we'd discuss any complicated listenings we'd had in that period.
-We analyze each conversation and try to define a process to deal with similar chats.
+Every three weeks, we have a meeting – supervised by professional psychologists – where we'd discuss any complicated listenings we'd had in that period.
+We analyse each conversation and try to define a process to deal with similar chats.
 Those meetings really help relieve some of the pressure and feelings that you took home with you at night.

 I am also genuinely shocked by the amount of parents calling to talk about how their children don't take care of them and the number of young girls who've been rendered infertile by cancer and are too scared to tell their pregnant friends.